Flugplatz Mainz-Finthen: Current use

 With the end of the Cold War and the subsequent reorganization of U.S. forces, Finthen Army Airfield began to be closed down beginning in December 1991.
 In September 1992 the airfield was decommissioned and the facility turned over the Federal Republic of Germany.
 Today however there is a small unit remaining which is being operated by the US Army 1st Military Intelligence Battalion.
 This TENCAP unit relocated in 2005 from Bad Aibling and is a SIGINT and IMINT gathering detachment which is operational from 2006.
-1st Mil Intel Btn is under command of 66th Military Intelligence Brigade at the Lucius D.Clay Kaserne, Wiesbaden.
+1st Mil Intel Btn is under command of 66th Military Intelligence Brigade at the Lucius D. Clay Kaserne, Wiesbaden.

 Since the withdrawal of the US Army, the airfield has been operated by the Mainz Aviation Club beginning in 1994, and on 1 August 2008, turned over to a commercial airport operator.

-The airport has numerous World War II relics, the largest being the wartime German hangar.
+The airfield has numerous World War II relics, the largest being the wartime German hangar.
 Several concrete dispersal hardstands can be found to the north side of the runway, along with the wartime parking apron.
 On the south side of the runway the wartime grass runway is still in use, along with the outline many dispersal pads and taxiways still visible in the grass area south of the runway.
 In addition to the airfield, many of the buildings in the former support area date back to their German wartime origins.

 Mainz-Finthen Circuit

-From 1964 to 1990, the airport hosted some car races, e.g. ″Internationales HMSC-Flugplatz-Rennen 1964″.
+From 1964 to 1990, the aerodrome hosted some car races, e.g. ″Internationales HMSC-Flugplatz-Rennen 1964″.
 From 1972 to 1983, the Deutsche Rennsport Meisterschaft raced in this circuit.
 The circuit also hosted the Deutsche Tourenwagen Meisterschaft races from 1984 to 1990.

 Lap records

-The fastest official race lap record at the Mainz-Finthen Airport circuit are listed as:
+The fastest official race lap records at the Mainz-Finthen Airport circuit are listed as: